algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/mainWeeklyReport.md

 [week 2](weeklyReportSecondWeek.md)

 The second week was devoted to testing all the project components.
-The team discussed the project and how we would manage to produce the project without the hardware breaking down.
+The team discussed the project and how we would achieve it without the hardware breaking down.
 The functional specifications document was completed.
 The team also continued to reverse engineer the existing software with LEDs to try and implement all the functionality of the project.

 ## Topics of the second week

 1. Test all components.
-2. Meeting with client to discuss hardware.
+2. Meeting with the client to discuss hardware.
 3. Finish writing technical specifications.
 4. Continue reverse engineering existing software with LEDs.
 5. Attempt to implement project functionality without hardware but with LEDs.